GrowthPath/zoho_analytics_connector/README.md

 It attempts to differentiate between recoverable and non-recoverable errors.
 Recoverable errors so far are temporary rate limit errors, errors due to another update running on the same table, and token refresh errors.

 It should be enhanced to use smarter retry timing, but first I will see if this works under production loads.

 Change in v.1.2.0

 You can pass default_retries when creating the client, or you can set it on an existing client.
 This will be the retry count if none is specified.
-This means you can use retries with the report_client methods.
+This means you can use retries with the 'low-level' report_client methods by setting a retry level at the EnhancedZohoAnalyticsClient level (actually, the attribute is added to ReportClient)

 e.g.
     zoho_enhanced_client.default_retries = 5

 and then 'low-level' methods such as add_column()  will get the benefit of the retry logic.
+Of course, you should be careful to test this.

 Do some stuff
 -------------